 It might not be labelled as a 'break clause'.
 Look for anything about giving notice or terminating the tenancy early.

 You can ask for a break clause to be included before you sign the contract.

 Check when you can use the break clause

-A break clause usually allows both you and the landlord to give notice to end the tenancy early.
+A break clause allows both you and the landlord to give notice to end the tenancy early.

 There's no standard format for a break clause.

 In most cases you can only use the break clause on or after a certain date.